upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

 1. If you find yourself repetitively copying around definitions of managed resources in your compositions, that would be an appropriate time to consider refactoring those resources into their own compositions and nest them.
 2. If you have a set of common resource abstractions (such as a standard VPC or bucket) that you tend to use in tandem with other resources, because you'll be reusing these resource abstractions many times, you can compose them once and then nest then in other compositions as needed.
 3. In cases where when another team is the owner of a particular managed resource.
-For example, suppose one team owns "infra", but wishes to use IAM Policies established by a "security" team.
+For example, suppose one team owns "infra," but wishes to use IAM Policies established by a "security" team.
 The security team can author "IAMPolicy" composites and the "infra" team can consume those.

 {{< hint "important" >}}
 Be careful not to misinterpret nesting composite resources as nesting **claims** inside compositions.
 You cannot nest Crossplane claim objects in compositions--only other composite resources.